hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch03IdentityMonad/README.md

 }
 ```

-But there is also a generic solution, which works for
+Alternatively we can use a generic solution which works for
 any type that has a Monad instance, but doesn't provide
 it's own _flatMap_ and _map_.